smscommunity/sms-guide/editor.md

 1. The basic Markdown syntax for day-to-day edits, which supports adding in snippets of HTML.
 2. The extended Markdown that provides stuff like metadata for the page (title, menu order etc.), video embeds and such like.

 The latter is there and shows up in the preview as broken, but renders correctly on the real thing.
-You can just safely ignore it, and if the real thing breaks, someone else can fix it :p.
+You can just safely ignore it, and if the real thing breaks, someone else can fix it.
 Examples of extended Markdown that's broken in preview but works on the real thing:

 ![](https://cdn.discordapp.com/attachments/529145099003887618/963158324155674644/unknown.png)